Barbara Smith Conrad: Legacy

 As part of his tribute to Conrad, University of Texas at Austin President Gregory L. Fenves stated that “Barbara Conrad was a trailblazer — from her Precursor days at UT in 1956 and throughout her distinguished opera career,” and that "Her accomplishments and tenacity represent an important chapter in the university’s history.
 We will miss her talents and presence on the Forty Acres and beyond."
 Opera Wire journalist Katharine Baran paid tribute by acknowledging, among other things, Conrad's esteemed career in New York City.
-Braun stating that "Conrad, an acclaimed mezzo-soprano, sang at the most esteemed stages across the globe, from New York’s Metropolitan Opera to the Vienna State Opera" and that "By 1965, Conrad was appearing with the New York City Opera in the lead female role of George Gershwin "Porgy and Bess” and in 1985 she appeared at the Met’s company premiere of “Porgy and Bess” and returned to that opera house often in her career."
+Braun stating that "Conrad, an acclaimed mezzo-soprano, sang at the most esteemed stages across the globe, from New York’s Metropolitan Opera to the Vienna State Opera" and that "By 1965, Conrad was appearing with the New York City Opera in the lead female role of George Gershwin's "Porgy and Bess” and in 1985 she appeared at the Met’s company premiere of “Porgy and Bess” and returned to that opera house often in her career."